Malcolm McFee: Career

-Malcolm McFee made his first appearance on television in 1967.
+Malcolm McFee was born in Forest Gate and was educated at Plaistow County Grammar School.
+He started his acting career in repertory theatre, before making his first appearance on television in 1967.
 In 1968, he began a three-season stint in the London Weekend Television situation comedy series Please Sir! playing the part of smooth wide-boy Peter Craven.
 He continued the role into the 1971 feature film comedy version, also called Please Sir!.
 McFee had made his film debut in the 1969 satirical anti-war musical Oh!
 What a Lovely War.

 The Please Sir!
 TV series spawned a comedy sequel called The Fenn Street Gang, which ran from 1971 to 1973.
 McFee was unavailable for season one as he was appearing in the West End play Forget-Me-Not-Lane and the part of Craven was played for that season by Leon Vitali.
 McFee returned for seasons two and three.
 He appeared on television many times in the 1970s but was only rarely seen after this, until 1993.

 After turning to the stage, McFee made a career as an actor and director, working as a theatre director in small theatres in Greater London and the provinces.

 His last TV role was in an episode of the long-running Thames Television police drama series The Bill, in 1997.

 McFee also appeared as a guest on This is Your Life for John Alderton in 1974, and presented three episodes of BBC pre-school programme You and Me in 1978.
 He was the reporter and clown in the 1980s BBC schools science programme Science Workshop.

 Music journalist Simon Goddard has suggested that McFee is the subject of Morrissey's song "Little Man, What Now?" from his 1988 album Viva Hate, although previous opinions have suggested Jack Wild or Roger Tonge as the subject.
 The song mentions an ATV series axed after four years, and Morrissey watching it on a Friday night (season 1 of Please Sir! was indeed broadcast on Friday nights although subsequent seasons went out on Saturday or Sunday nights), and tells of the fall of a TV star of the 1960s who later became unknown.